Family Nurse Practitioner Roles

 Psychiatric Mental Health Nurse Practitioner Roles

-The DNP Psychiatric Mental Health Nurse Practitioner coursework prepares nurses to provide a wide range of psychiatric and mental health care services to individuals and families across the lifespan.
-PMHNPs are responsible for assessment, diagnosis, treatment, and evaluation of psychiatric disorders such as depression, schizophrenia, bipolar disorder, anxiety, substance abuse, or mental health problems such as loss, grief, adjustment problems, difficulty with coping with aspects of their lives including physical health problems.
+The DNP Psychiatric Mental Health Nurse Practitioner (PMHMP) coursework prepares nurses to provide a wide range of psychiatric and mental health care services to individuals and families across the lifespan.
+PMHNPs are responsible for assessment, diagnosis, treatment, and evaluation of psychiatric disorders such as depression, schizophrenia, bipolar disorder, anxiety, substance abuse, or mental health problems such as loss, grief, adjustment problems, and difficulty with coping with aspects of their lives including physical health problems.
 PMHNPs focused on therapeutic milieu (assuring the activities and interaction in the environment supported positive outcomes for patients) and psychotherapy (individual, group, and family).
 PMHNPs may conduct physical exams, order and interpret tests, counsel on preventive health care, and write prescriptions.

 There is a well-documented shortage of mental health care providers in the South Puget Sound, the State of Washington and the U.S., with most counties in the state designated as “mental health care under-served.”
 The PLU PMHNP program is designed to meet the demand for additional mental health care providers in the region and state.